MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Stop-SPDistributedCacheServiceInstance.md

 ### ------------ Example 1 ----------
 ```
-C:\PS>
+PS C:\>
 ```
-Please see referenced article above instead of using this cmdlet directly.
+Please see referenced article instead of using this cmdlet directly.

 ## PARAMETERS